CISV Atlanta Area Junior Branch

-Any youth wishing to be in CISV JB Atlanta Area must be between the ages of eleven (11) and twenty-five (25).
+Any youth wishing to be in CISV JB Atlanta Area must be eleven (11) years old or older.
 However, youth wishing to become involved in CISV (specifically, the Village program) may participate in Junior Branch activities at any age below eleven (11).

 To become a member of the Junior Branch, a completed Family or Individual Membership application must be submitted to the chapter along with the proper Membership fee.

 Article III – Junior Branch Board